life

 Revisiting My Foundations

 When I was writing my 2-Year recap blog, I was still finding my footing in the world of Machine Learning, juggling between different roles as a Data Scientist, ML Engineer, and Research Scientist.
-I was focused on delivering value through the projects I worked on, such as the Financial Document OCR System and research projects like Employee Slack Analytics or Japanese Handwritten OCR research.
-These projects were critical in building my technical foundation, allowing me to dive deep into the practical aspects of ML workflows.
+I was focused on delivering value through the projects I worked on, projects that were critical in building my technical foundation, allowing me to dive deep into the practical aspects of ML workflows.

 As I transitioned into the next phase of my career, I began to realize the importance of not just being an effective contributor but also taking on leadership roles within projects, especially in shaping their direction and execution.
 This leads to what I believe were key developments in the last three years.